 In general, baggage handlers work directly for different airlines, airports or government authorities.

-Can I Become a Cargo or Baggage Handler?
+How To Become a Cargo or Baggage Handler

 Cargo or Baggage Handler Salary Data